-As discussed under Standard 3, the total impervious area onsite is being decreased.
-Stormwater Quality treatment is being provide to the maximum extent practicable.
-Treatment will be provided for the improved parking lot area.
-Runoff from the parking lot area does not presently undergo treatment, but under proposed conditions runoff from this area will be directed through deep sump hooded catch basins and into the underground stormwater chambers.
-All of the stormwater from impervious areas on the site will undergo treatment to bring TSS levels within regulated limits (>80% removal).
+As discussed under Standard 3, this is a redevelopment project.
+Stormwater from impervious areas on the site will undergo treatment to bring TSS levels within regulated limits (>80% removal) to the maximum extent practicable.
+Treatment will be provided for the improved parking lot area, which is where the increased impervious area occurs.
+Runoff from the existing parking lot area does not presently undergo treatment, but under proposed conditions runoff from this area will be directed through deep sump hooded catch basins and into the underground stormwater chambers.
+Runoff from the existing access drives will be directed to existing catch basins.
 During construction of the project, appropriate temporary stormwater BMPs will be used to minimize sedimentation and soil erosion.